AngKhaiPin/Assignment-Cpp/PART2.md

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. if alien not in range of zombie, print out "zombie unable to attack alien"
-2. after alien defeat zombie (if all zombie defeated, game ends)
+1. after alien defeat zombie (if all zombie defeated, game ends)
 a) after zombie remove from board
 b) alien will continue that direction
 c) no more movement for that zombie the next turn
 d) HUD still shows the zombie wif 0 hp

-3. after alien got defeated by zombie (game ends)
+2. after alien got defeated by zombie (game ends)
-4. when alien hit pod, deal damage to zombie
+3. when alien hit pod, deal damage to zombie
-5. Save & Load files
+4. Save & Load files

 ## Additional Features